spslater/obsidian-cursor-location-plugin/README.md

 You can change the behavior via the Settings Tab.
 - `# of Cursors`: Number of cursor positions that will display before switching to "N cursors"
-- `Cursor Seperator`: String to seperate multiple curor locations when `# of Cursors` is greater than 1.
+- `Cursor Separator`: String to separate multiple cursor locations when `# of Cursors` is greater than 1.
 Consecutive whitespace is squashed to 1 space (per HTML rules).
   - This will only display if you have `# of Cursors` greater than 1